HomerReid/meep_adjoint/docs/index.rst

 You begin by creating an instance of :class:`optimization_problem` This is the top-level python class exported by :obj:`meep_adjoint`, analogous to the |simulation|
-class in the core :obj:`meep` module; it stores all data and state relevant to the progress of a design optimization, and you will access most :obj:`meep_adjoint` functionality via its class methods.
+class in the core |pymeep|; it stores all data and state relevant to the progress of a design optimization, and you will access most :obj:`meep_adjoint` functionality via its class methods.